Explore Basic Parts of Microsoft Excel Window

 Under the diskette or save icon or the Excel icon (this will depend on the version of the program); labels or bars that allow modifying the sheet are displayed.
 These are the menu bar, and consist of a File, Insert, Page Layout, Formulas, Data, Review, View, Help, and a Search Bar with a light bulb icon.
 These menus have subcategories that simplify the distribution of information and analysis of calculations.

 There are a series of elements that are part of each menu bar.
 On the selection of any menu, a series of command options/icons will display on a ribbon.
-For example, if you press the “Home” tab, you will see cut, copy, paste, bold, italic, underline, and etc commands.
-Similarly, if you click on the “Insert” tab, you will see tables, illustrations, additional, recommended graphics, graphics, maps, among others.
+For example, if you press the “Home” tab, you will see cut, copy, paste, bold, italic, underline, etc commands.
+Similarly, if you click on the “Insert” tab, you will see tables, illustrations, additional, recommended graphics, graphics, and maps, among others.
 On the other hand, if we press the option “Formulas”.
 Insert functions, auto sum, recently used, finances, logic, text, date and time, etc.

 Toolbar/Ribbon is a group of organized commands in three sections.